Our fresh Aussie Broccoli migration

 Get your head around these interesting broccoli facts:

-Where do they migrate from?
+Where do ALDI's broccoli migrate from?

-From farms in the Lockyer Valley in QLD and the Werribee region in VIC.
+ALDI's broccoli migrates from farms in the Lockyer Valley in QLD and the Werribee region in VIC.
 Just like other supermarkets, our stuff comes from all over Australia.
 The big difference isn’t the produce, it’s the ALDI prices.

-Meet Joseph Fragapane.
+Meet Aussie broccoli grower, Joseph Fragapane.

 Farming is in Joseph’s blood.
 He embraced the farming life from a young age, learning the vital skills from his father and grandfather.
 Located in Werribee South, Fragapane Farms grows broccoli, cauliflower, lettuce and other leafy greens.
 Werribee South is one of the pioneer vegetable production regions in Australia, with rich alluvial soil close to Melbourne’s iconic Port Phillip Bay.
 ALDI has played a big part in the growth of Fragapane Farms, with close collaboration and innovation being hallmarks of the relationship.